bengras/goboek.nl/content/blog/004_buildsystem.md

 both sides of the fence.
 I co-provide a product that should work;
 and I'm a consumer of many products that should work.
-It's easy to underestimate how much more complex something has to be if it has to work for everyone, in any environment, compared to just you.
+It's easy to underestimate how much more complex something has to be if it has to work for everyone, in any environment, compared to just for you.
 You got it working in your environment, after all.
 I'd like it if MINIX never had any build problems.
 (Let's not talk about run problems for now - that's much harder to measure.)
 But